unsung88/centos7-dev-env/CHANGLOG.md

 - slack to 3.3.8 (still beta)
 - changed all pip and yum with_items loops to new Ansible syntax to eliminate deprecation warnings

+## [1.2.1] - 2019-04-20

+### Added

+- Tilix, a new terminal option.
+- Updated tasks to continue on new/upgrade of applications.

+### Changed

+- Updated centos7-dev-env variables.
+- Updated centos7-dev-env tasks.
+- Updated Syntax.
+- Fixed README.md for persistgui.
+- Fixed issue with python-psycopg2 install.

 ## [1.2.0] - 2019-04-20